• Skip to primary navigation

 How to make scalloped potatoes

-2. Assemble: Peel and thinly slice the potatoes (½cm/¼inch thick).
-Place a layer of potatoes into an oven-proof baking dish then season with salt and pepper.
+2. Assemble: Peel and thinly slice potatoes (½cm/¼inch thick) with a sharp knife or a mandolin.
+Place a layer of potatoes into an oven-proof baking dish/casserole dish then season with salt and pepper.
 Pour over some of the cheese sauce.
 Repeat until all the potatoes and sauce has been used, covering the last layer of the potatoes with the remaining sauce.

-3. Bake: Cover the baking dish tightly with foil then place in the oven and allow to bake for 45-60 minutes or until a knife can easily be inserted.
+3. Bake: Cover the baking dish tightly with foil then place in the oven and allow to bake for 45-60 minutes or until the potatoes are tender.
+Test by inserting a knife, it it goes in easily, the potatoes are cooked.
 Remove from the oven, scatter over the grated Parmesan and place under the broiler for 5-7 minutes or until golden brown.
 Remove from the oven, allow to cool for 10 minutes then serve.

 Can you make scalloped potatoes ahead of time?